Organic Strawberry and Blueberry Jam Recipe!

 I am proud of my first venture into home canning.
 It was a fun learning experience that I was happy to convert into gifts for my loved ones too.
 The Bernardin Home Canning Kit and jars made the whole experience incredibly easy.
 I can’t wait to expand my home canning repertoire to garlic spreads, salsas and much more.
 Being so simple and oh-so-sanitary, I just have to!

 Now, it’s your turn, if you’re a pro or a beginner–get started!
 Right now, raspberries are in season and if you still have strawberries and blueberries stored, why not preserve it?
+If you are looking for a delicous homemade apple cider, you can make that too.

 For more information, you can check out Bernardin.ca and get started!